Wider determinants; Health and Wellbeing JSNA 2017/18

 The wider determinants of health are also known as the social determinants and have been described as 'the causes of the causes'.
 They are the social, economic and environmental conditions that influence the health of individuals and populations.
 They include the conditions of daily life and the structural influences upon them.
 They determine the extent to which a person has the right physical, social and personal resources to achieve their goals, meet needs and deal with changes to their circumstances.
-These factors and their interaction are represented in image below.

 The determinants of health and wellbeing in our neighbourhoods